 What Happens If I Miss A Dose Of Wellbutrin?

-Missing a single dose of Wellbutrin may reduce its effectiveness temporarily and can cause mild withdrawal-like symptoms such as irritability or dizziness.
-However, immediate severe effects are uncommon due to the drug’s long half-life.
+Missing a single dose of Wellbutrin may reduce its effectiveness temporarily and can cause mild symptoms or allow treated symptoms to reappear in some people.
+However, severe immediate effects are uncommon after one missed dose if you simply resume your regular schedule correctly.

 How Does Missing A Dose Of Wellbutrin Affect Mood?